top of page

 NCDOT PROJECT U-5710

-Proposed Eastwood Rd.-Military Cutoff Rd.
+Proposed Eastwood Rd.at Military Cutoff Rd.
 Overpass

 NCDOT image of proposed Eastwood Rd overpass at Military Cutoff Rd